Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User Perception: Related work

 \subsection{Human-Centred Explainable AI for Phishing Attacks}

-Integrating XAI solutions into cybersecurity systems is essential to maintain user trust and confidence.
+Integrating XAI solutions into cybersecurity systems is crucial for maintaining user trust and confidence.
+This approach contrasts with other human-centric interventions, such as simulated phishing campaigns, which have been argued to potentially damage the trust relationship between employees and security teams \cite{Murdoch2017}.
 This underscores the importance of user-centred experimental evaluations that balance security, usability, and resilience to adversarial attacks \citep{Charmet2022XAI4Cybersecurity, Rjoub2023XAI4Cybersecurity, SARKER2024XAI4CS, Samed2025XAI4CSIntrusionDetectionSystems}.
 In this regard, the broader \emph{Human-Centred XAI (HCXAI)} literature offers valuable insights into multiple explanation types and their effects on users.
-The most prevalent explanations in AI-assisted decision systems are the feature-based ones \citep{Lai2023SurveyHumanAIDecisionMaking}, clarifying \textit{why} an AI system produced a specific decision by highlighting the most important features driving the decision.
-Feature-based explanations might enhance user understanding, uncertainty awareness, trust calibration, and decision accuracy, though they can sometimes foster overreliance on AI \citep{Zhang2020ConfidenceExplanationsAccuracyTrust,Wang2021ExampleBasedFeatureBasedAndOthers,Chen2023RelianceExampleBasedFeatureBased,Ma2023CorrectnessLikelihoodAIUsers,Fok24FeatureBased,Cau25MultiExp}.
+The most prevalent explanations in AI-assisted decision systems are feature-based ones \citep{Lai2023SurveyHumanAIDecisionMaking}, which clarify \textit{why} an AI system produced a specific decision by highlighting the most important features driving the decision.
+Feature-based explanations may enhance user understanding, awareness of uncertainty, trust calibration, and decision accuracy, although they can sometimes foster overreliance on AI \citep{Zhang2020ConfidenceExplanationsAccuracyTrust,Wang2021ExampleBasedFeatureBasedAndOthers,Chen2023RelianceExampleBasedFeatureBased,Ma2023CorrectnessLikelihoodAIUsers,Fok24FeatureBased,Cau25MultiExp}.
 Counterfactual explanations constitute another, less explored style: they provide not only \textit{why} an AI system reached a specific decision, but also \textit{how} it is possible for users to alter input features to achieve a potential desired outcome by presenting contrastive \textit{``what-if''} statements.
-While they are mainly used to offer actionable recourse when negative decisions occur---e.g., loan denial---by indicating necessary feature changes for a positive result---e.g., increasing income for approval---\citep{Koh24AlgorithmicRecourse,Verma24AlgorithmicRecourse,VanNostrand24CounterfactualActionableRecourse,Upadhyay25AlgorithmicRecourse}, they have also demonstrated improvements in helpfulness, decision alignment, and accuracy, sometimes matching or exceeding feature-based methods, in AI-assisted decision-making tasks \citep{Scharowski2023FeatureImportanceCounterfactualsExplanations, Celar2023CounterfactualCausal, Cau2023LogicalReasoningStock, Teso2023InteractiveExplanations, Lee23Counterfactual, Gentile25Counterfactual}.
+While they are mainly used to offer actionable recourse when negative decisions occur---e.g., loan denial---by indicating necessary feature changes for a positive result---e.g., increasing income for approval---\citep{Koh24AlgorithmicRecourse,Verma24AlgorithmicRecourse,VanNostrand24CounterfactualActionableRecourse,Upadhyay25AlgorithmicRecourse,Cau2025HCXAILoan}, they have also demonstrated improvements in helpfulness, decision alignment, and accuracy, sometimes matching or exceeding feature-based methods, in AI-assisted decision-making tasks \citep{Scharowski2023FeatureImportanceCounterfactualsExplanations, Celar2023CounterfactualCausal, Cau2023LogicalReasoningStock, Teso2023InteractiveExplanations, Lee23Counterfactual, Gentile25Counterfactual}.